 If you want a pet desert tortoise, DON'T take one out of the desert!
 Taking ("harassing, harming, pursuing, hunting, shooting, wounding, killing, trapping, capturing, collecting or attempting to engage in such conduct") violates the Federal Endangered Species Act and the State of California Department of Fish and Game regulations.
 Violating these laws can result in a substantial fine.
 There are already many displaced tortoises looking for a good home.
 DO call the Desert Tortoise Rescue for adoption information at 760-490-2818.
 Licenses, care sheets, and edibles information are available at the Rescue.

 If you get tired of a pet desert tortoise, DON'T release it into the desert!
 Again, release of a captive tortoise is a violation of the Federal Endangered Species Act and the State of California Department of Fish and Game regulations.
 Violating these laws can result in a substantial fine.

 - How you can help

-Please contact the Joshua Tree Tortoise Rescue.
-We are a non-profit organization solely dependent on private funding for it work.
+Please contact Joshua Tree Tortoise Rescue.
+We are a non-profit organization solely dependent on private funding for our work.
 We are always in need of construction materials, office supplies, heating pads and hot lamps, and monetary donations to assist in the purchasing the much-needed medication for tortoise rehabilitation.